Categories

 Press Releases

-CRediT secures philanthropic funding
+CRediT secures grant funding

-Funds support two-year engagement campaign
+Funds awarded to support a two-year outreach & engagement campaign

 The CRediT Steering Committee are delighted to announce that the CRediT project has been awarded generous grant funding from the Alfred P. Sloan Foundation and Wellcome.
 The funds are committed over a two-year period and will be used to continue to support implementations of the taxonomy across scholarly publishers, and within the scholarly research ecosystem more broadly.